Marketing Budget Allocator

 What percentage of revenue should go to marketing?

-What is the Herfindahl Index for marketing?
+What is the Herfindahl Index for marketing budgets?

 How often should I review my marketing budget?

-How do channel synergies affect allocation?
+How do channel synergies affect my marketing budget?

 Related Tools